 Under California law, a disability is defined as any condition that limits a major life activity.
 This includes both physical and mental disabilities, including certain medical conditions like cancer or HIV/AIDS.
 The protections provided to disabled employees in California are often broader than what is provided under federal law.
 Our Los Angeles disability discrimination attorneys will show you which specific state and federal laws will impact your case.

-California Disability Discrimination Frequently Asked Questions
+Los Angeles Disability Discrimination Lawyers Answer Frequently Asked Questions

 - What Is Disability Discrimination?

 - How Does the Law Define a Reasonable Accommodation?

 - What Is the Legal Process for Requesting a Reasonable Accommodation?